3D guns: Untraceable, undetectable and unstoppable?

 Do-it-yourself firearms such as the Liberator have been nicknamed "ghost guns" because they don't have serial numbers and are untraceable.

-On the Defense Distributed website, people will be able to download plans for building the Liberator as well as files for an AR-15 lower receiver, a complete Beretta M9 handgun and other firearms.
-Users also will be able to share their own designs for guns, magazines and other accessories.
+The Defense Distributed website would have allowed people to download plans for building the Liberator as well as files for an AR-15 lower receiver, a complete Beretta M9 handgun and other firearms.
+Users could share their own designs for guns, magazines and other accessories.
+Defense Distributed founder Cody Wilson said the site has disabled downloads until he reviews the judge's order.

 What sparked the controversy?